BY-Games/Space-Crysis/README.md

 # Overview
-Space Crisis is a puzzle game that tells the story of an astronaut who finds himself on a damaged spaceship that is about to crash.
+Space Crysis is a puzzle game that tells the story of an astronaut who finds himself on a damaged spaceship that is about to crash.
 As he drifts through space, exhausted and with only a few tools at his disposal, he must use them wisely to navigate his way through the ship and reach the emergency switches before it's too late.

 This game is a single-player platformer designed for players aged 7 and up with low to medium puzzle-solving skills.